ArweaveTeam/Bounties/readme.md

 ## **The submission process**

-- Click ‘Start Work’, and you will be automatically accepted so you can start hacking right away.
-- Please note, submissions will only receive a reward if they successfully meet the submission criteria listed above.
-If you have questions, please drop a comment below and we’ll be happy to help.
+Please note, submissions will only receive a reward if they successfully meet the submission criteria listed above.
+If you have questions, [holla at us on Discord!](https://discord.gg/VxJ3xsm)

 - Hack!
 Join us our tech Discord if you have any questions!
 - Publish your app to [ArweaveApps](https://arweave.net/35IFq9BcIgpSPti9YDYDiaQy4wMfMIKZ25t7hHZrhek).
 Also, submit a comment to the GitHub issue for the hackathon campaign [here](https://github.com/ArweaveTeam/Bounties/issues/1), containing a link to your app’s repository, and a link to the live, running version of your app on the permaweb.
 You can generate a permaweb URL for the app by appending the transaction ID to this gateway link: [https://arweave.net/](https://arweave.net/)
 - If you wish to submit more than one project, you will not be able to do so via GitCoin.
 In this case, you can submit an application by posting your build in the GitHub issue and provide a link to the live deployed app.
 We also recommend pitching your idea for additional submissions on [Discord](https://discord.gg/VxJ3xsm) before starting work.
 - If your app meets the reward criteria defined above, we will release the reward!

-## **App ideas**

-This bounty allows you to build whatever app you like on top of the Arweave’s permaweb, but here are some ideas to get you started:

-- Weavelist: A public mailing list and discussion app, similar to weavemail.app except open and unencrypted.
-- WeaveDirectory: An index of weavemail.app users allowing short bios to help people find community members to chat to.
-- ShowerThoughts: Submit short, interesting ideas to the permaweb, never to be forgotten.
+**Skyrocket with Apollo 🚀** Stand out from the crowd and build a show-stopping application with a killer UI to be in for the chance of entering our Apollo program.
+Apollo rewards you for building top-notch applications, by providing you with additional resources, rewards, and the chance to drive users to your perma-app.
+We’ll be keeping a close eye on submissions and if we spot a super-star build, you’ll be hearing from us!

-Remember, we’d love you to join us on our developers’ [Discord server](https://discord.gg/VxJ3xsm) to chat, and get feedback and assistance with building!
+Remember to join us on our developers’ [Discord server](https://discord.gg/VxJ3xsm) to chat, and get feedback and assistance with building!